abhinavgudipati/headerFileCPPMac/README.md

          brew install gcc

-Step 3 : Go to the given directory by typing the following commands in your terminal
+Step 3 : Go to the given directory by typing the following commands in your terminal, here we create a directory called bits using the mkdir command.

          cd ~
          cd /usr/local/include